-Chile’s narrow elongated shape spanning a wide range of latitudes as well as altitudes, has resulted in many distinct ecosystems and a diverse range of wildlife.
+Chile’s narrow elongated shape, spanning a wide range of latitudes as well as altitudes, has resulted in many distinct ecosystems .
+This means the wildlife of Chile is varied, unique, and incredible to observe!

 Along the country’s extensive coastline it is possible to see elephant seals, sea lions, blue whales, humpback whales, sperm whales, sea otters and dolphins.